Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 * Azure Data Lake Storage Genz: The data is stored in Object Storage Via Data Lake Storage Gen 2
 * Power BI: You can output the data to various Azure Services

-### Synapse SQL
+### 3-1 Synapse SQL

-**Synapse SQL** is a distributed version of T-SQL designed for data warehouse workloads
+**Synapse SQL** is a distributed version of **T-SQL designed for data warehouse workloads**

 * Extends T-SQL to address streaming and machine learning scenario
 * Use built-in **streaming** capabilities to land data from cloud data sources into SQL tables
-* Integrate Al with SQL by using ML models to score data using the T-SQL PREDICT function
+* Integrate AI with SQL by using ML models to score data using the T-SQL PREDICT function
 * Offers both **serverless and dedicated resource models**

 * For **unpredictable** workloads (unplanned or burst)